sametefekan/BahriMedia/README.md

 Signin: user must signin with username and password to use app.
 Edit profile: change avatar image.

-2. Chat, Users
+2. Home Fragment Recycler View

-send text message.
+3. Category of posts from Firebase database

-3. New Post
+4. New Post

 Three image with crop feature
 Post title